logseq/docs/pages/Whiteboard.md

 type:: [[Feature]]
-description:: "Put thoughts from your knowledge base as well as new ones next to each other on a spatial canvas together with shapes, drawings, website embeds and connectors" platform:: [[Desktop]] alias:: Whiteboards
+description:: Put thoughts from your knowledge base as well as new ones next to each other on a spatial canvas together with shapes, drawings, website embeds and connectors platform:: [[Desktop]] alias:: Whiteboards